Skip to main content

 HTMX isn't suitable for:

 • Rich interactive applications — spreadsheet UIs, design tools, real-time collaboration.
-These need client-side state management.
+These need client-side state management (see our Zustand vs Redux Toolkit comparison for React state options).

 • Offline-first applications — HTMX requires a server for every interaction.
 No server, no functionality.